-Actions should be clearly linked to a robust evidence base (see Pillar 2).
+Actions should be clearly linked to a robust evidence base (see Pillar 2 - Challenges and Opportunities).
 Mitigation actions should be focused on the sectors that have been identified as having high emissions and strong reduction potential both in the short term and through to 2050.
-C40 cities are recommended to use Focused Acceleration,22 which sets out a delivery roadmap that prioritises 12 opportunities across 4 action areas (electricity, energy efficiency in buildings, waste and mobility) with the greatest potential in most global cities to reduce emissions and put cities on a 1.5 degrees Celsius pathway through to 2030.

-Adaptation actions should be focused on reducing risk and building resilience in the systems and communities that are most vulnerable to climate hazards between now and
+Adaptation actions should be focused on reducing risk and building resilience in the systems and communities that are most vulnerable to climate hazards between now and 2050.

-2050.
 Actions should be informed by the city's powers and by barriers to implementation (see Pillar 2.2 - City management and powers).

-The full list of actions should identify synergies between mitigation and adaptation interventions so that interactions between actions can be leveraged.
-The list should aim to ensure the fair and equitable distribution of social, environmental and economic benefits to communities (see Pillar 3.4 - Inclusive climate action).
+The full list of actions should identify synergies, and potential negative interactions, between mitigation and adaptation interventions so benefits can be maximised and negative interactions minimised.
+The list should aim to ensure the fair and equitable distribution of social, environmental and economic benefits to communities.

 The list of mitigation and adaptation actions is informed by the evidence base.
 It focuses on the highest emissions sectors and climate risks, and the actions that deliver the greatest emissions and risk reduction potential.
-The list is also informed by an evaluation of impacts from existing actions, where feasible.
 Mitigation and adaptation actions are considered in an integrated way, maximising efficiencies and minimising investment risk.